 Al:All you do is you go out there and you make an idiot out of yourself.

 Crash Course Landing: Happened once or twice (including the pilot), with Al having to talk Sam through it.

-Creator Cameo: The horror author who Sam leaps into in "The Boogeyman" is that episode's writer Chris Ruppenthal, while the parapsychologist who Sam leaps into in "A Portrait for Troian" is played by Donald P. Bellisario.
-(Troian was played by series writer-producer Deborah Pratt, and named after their daughter Troian Bellisario — who also appeared on the shownote but not in this episode and Bellisario's subsequent series Tequila and Bonetti, JAG, First Monday and NCIS as well as her only big-screen movie Last Rites.)
-Bizzarely, Donald P. Bellasario has a metafictional one in "Lee Harvey Oswald", where we see a portrayal of the younger version of Bellasario interacting with Oswald, as they did serve in the same military unit in real life.
+Creator Cameo: The horror author who Sam leaps into in "The Boogieman" is that episode's writer Chris Ruppenthal, while the parapsychologist who Sam leaps into in "A Portrait for Troian" is played by Donald P. Bellisario.
+Troian was played by series writer-producer Deborah Pratt, and named after their daughter Troian Bellisario — who also appeared on the show (but not in this episode) and Bellisario's subsequent series Tequila and Bonetti, JAG, First Monday and NCIS, as well as his only big-screen movie Last Rites.
+Bizarrely, Donald P. Bellisario has a metafictional one in "Lee Harvey Oswald," where we see a portrayal of the younger version of Bellasario interacting with Oswald, as they did serve in the same military unit in real life.

-Additionally, in "Trilogy pt.
-1," the man Sam leaps into for that episode is a sheriff played by James Whitmore, Jr, the director of that episode (among several in the series).
+Additionally, in "Trilogy, Part 1," the man Sam leaps into for that episode is a sheriff played by James Whitmore, Jr, the director of that episode (among several in the series).

 Cunning Linguist: Sam, apparently, though we rarely get to see him display this talent, save for one episode where he leaps into an archaeologist who can immediately read ancient Egyptian writing and another where he leaps into a man married to a Japanese woman and is able to converse fluently with her.
 At this point, Al reminds him that he speaks "7 modern languages and 5 dead ones".